zhangir-azerbayev/MetaGen/README.md

 <p align="center">
 <img src="https://github.com/zhangir-azerbayev/MetaGen/blob/main/retinanet_0.14.gif" alt="animated" />
 </p>
+(If the gif doesn't display, please see retinanet_0.14.gif)

 Unlimited to just RetinaNet, MetaGen can work with any object detection system, regardless of architecture or what dataset it was trained on!